 In an entirely different department and context, delivery project managers, constantly on the lookout for specialist skills, are now nudged by automated systems that find and match available talent from the larger pool with specific project demands.
-This means more time and resources freed and redirected towards creating more client value.
+This means towards creating more client value.
 After all, building better, more responsive value chains begins right here at home base, for Infosys.